quartiq/miniconf/miniconf_mqtt/README.md

 - `mm2.serve(...)` waits until one `/set` has been applied and fully republished, or until one non-MM2 inbound publish has been handled by the callback and returned.
 - both helpers are unbounded
-- fresh-session startup may discard inbound publishes while bootstrapping
+- `Startup::run(...)` may discard inbound publishes while bootstrapping
+- `Publisher::run(...)` may discard inbound publishes while waiting for session progress
 - `serve()` may discard inbound publishes that arrive while completing MM2 follow-up work
 - use the explicit stepwise APIs below when that is not acceptable